-Regardless of the instructions provided, every draw request submitted outside of SCOR DRD's System of Record must include backup documentation justifying payment for each budget line item from which CDBG-MIT funds are requested.
+Regardless of the instructions provided, every Subrecipient payment request submitted to SCOR must include backup documentation justifying payment for each budget line item from which ASIP funds are requested.
 All costs must:

-- Be supported by invoices or similar documentation, which includes price, quantity, materials stored, and service delivery dates. - Be detailed in a completed Request for Payment Form with enough information to confirm all items are eligible under the Subrecipient Agreement. - Be accompanied by approvals or signatures certifying the work billed has been completed and reviewed.
+- The project specific Invoice Submittal Cover Sheet.
+(See below for additional information) - Be supported by invoices or similar documentation, which includes price, quantity, materials stored, and service delivery dates, and documentation of payment by the Subrecipient. - Be detailed in a completed Request for Payment Form with enough information to confirm all items are eligible under the Subrecipient Agreement. - Be accompanied by approvals or signatures certifying the work billed has been completed and reviewed.